 Year 3 / Level 6

-In the third year, students create Major Project work for a portfolio/reel, often informed by relevant festival and industry/ funding opportunities.
-Throughout the three years of the BA course, theoretical work underpins and invigorates students' practical work, giving a deeper cultural and critical context, challenging preconceptions and providing inspiration.
+In the third year, students create Major Project work for a portfolio/reel, often based from what they would choose to specialise in within the industry.
 The final year culminates in the production of a major piece of technically innovative 3D computer animation, whether story/narrative in nature, effects-based or derived from their own innovation/reflection.
 As individuals, they develop their ideas from initial conceptual design to final renders, simulation and sequencing.

 Year 4 / Level 7 (MArt Only)